mshagirov/pythonlab/_01-introduction/08_containers.md

 To initialise a `list` you can use either an empty list `[]` or call `list()`.
 You can add and remove list elements, and modify elements after you create the list.

-E.g., you can use `append` to add new elements, and `extend` to add another lists' elements to a list.
+- Use list instance methods `append` to add new elements, and `extend` to add another lists' elements to a list.
+- Use `len` to get the number of list elements (list's length).

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>